This information will explain your bone marrow aspiration and biopsy procedure at Memorial Sloan Kettering (MSK).

 If you are having a bone marrow aspiration, your healthcare provider will draw a small amount of bone marrow through the needle.
 This is the “aspirate” or “aspiration.”
 You may feel a pulling or drawing sensation moving down your leg at this time.
 Some people feel very brief pain when the aspirate is taken.
 The anesthetic cannot help with this pain.

-If you are (als0) having a bone marrow biopsy, a separate needle will be used.
+If you are having a bone marrow biopsy, a different needle will be used.
 It will be inserted into the same area as the aspiration.
 A small core of bone and bone marrow will be taken.
-You may feel more pressure during this procedure
+You may feel more pressure during this procedure.

 Depending on the type of cancer you have, you may need to have the bone marrow aspiration and biopsy done on both your right and left hip bones on the same day.

-When your procedure is finished, a small dressing will be applied to the area(s).Back to top
+When your procedure is finished, a small bandage will be applied to the area(s).Back to top

 After Your Procedure

-- Some people experience numbness in the leg or foot on the side of the procedure immediately after the procedure.
+- Some people experience numbness in their leg or foot on the side of the procedure immediately after the procedure.
 If this happens, tell your healthcare provider.
-Do not try to stand up on your own.
+Don’t try to stand up on your own.
 This usually goes away in a few minutes.

-- Keep your dressing on for 24 hours.
+- Keep your bandage on for 24 hours.

-- Do not shower or bathe for 24 hours after your procedure.
+- Don’t shower or bathe for 24 hours after your procedure.
 After 24 hours, you can take a bath or shower.